mabruzzo/pairstat/README.rst

 .. code-block:: shell-session

-   $ python -m pip install -v pyvsf@git+https://github.com/mabruzzo/pyvsf
+   $ python -m pip install -v pairstat@git+https://github.com/mabruzzo/pairstat

 The package is automatically compiled with OpenMP support if the compiler supports it.
-To confirm that ``pyvsf`` wass compiled with OpenMP support, you can check whether the output from the following command mentions OpenMP:
+To confirm that ``pairstat`` wass compiled with OpenMP support, you can check whether the output from the following command mentions OpenMP:

 .. code-block:: shell-session

-   $ python -m pyvsf
+   $ python -m pairstat

-See our `Installation Guide <https://pyvsf.readthedocs.io/en/latest/Install.html>`__ for more details (especially if the package wasn't compiled with OpenMP support).
+See our `Installation Guide <https://pairstat.readthedocs.io/en/latest/Install.html>`__ for more details (especially if the package wasn't compiled with OpenMP support).

 *****************************************